hadmacker/asd_notes/README.md

 * **ABA**: See Applied Behavioural Analysis therapy
 * **Ableism**: Discrimination in favour of able-bodied people.
 [Wikipedia](https://en.wikipedia.org/wiki/Ableism)
 * **ACE**: Adverse Childhood Experience
+* **Allistic**: Not on the Autistic spectrum.
+May be used by those with autism to describes "neurotypicals".
+[Differences in Autistic v.
+Allistic Communication](https://accessate.net/features/2791/differences-in-autistic-v-allistic-communication#:~:text=For%20those%20unfamiliar%2C%20%E2%80%9Callistic%E2%80%9D,in%20contrast%20to%20%E2%80%9Cautistic%E2%80%9D)
 * **Applied Behavioural Analysis**: Applied Behavioural Analysis or ABA therapy is focused on treating and improving observed behaviours
   * [What is Applied Behaviour Analysis?, Autismspeaks.org](https://www.autismspeaks.org/applied-behavior-analysis)
   * See Controversies section for further resources.